3 easy ways to grow the fruit of the Spirit with Peter the Pumpkin Eater

 With spiritual, social, and academic growth, God grows the fruit of the Spirit through us.

 In conclusion, The Learn and Teach About Decay and Growth is a resource that includes activities for spiritual, social, and academic growth.
 All three areas are necessary to grow the fruit of the Spirit.
 You can learn more about how Little Pot becomes a fruit-bearing vessel by signing up below.
-You will discover how “the Potter” grows the fruit of the Spirit through you too.
-In addition, you will be added to our email list and each Friday you will receive a short, fruitful email.
+You will also discover how “the Potter” grows the fruit of the Spirit through you.
+In addition, you will be added to our email list, and each Friday, you will receive a short, fruitful email.
 I hope you will join me.

 what is fruit of the spirit